shariquetelco/windows-Live-wallpaper-free/README.md

 > 🎉 100% Free.
 No ads.
 No restrictions.
 Just beautiful, moving wallpapers.

-An open-source, free live wallpaper application for Windows — based on the powerful [Lively Wallpaper](https://github.com/rocksdanister/lively)
+An open-source, free live wallpaper application for Windows — based on the powerful Lively Wallpaper by creator rocksdanister
 ---

 ## ✨ Features